-- Get my pet used to car travel by helping Mom or Dad take them on short car rides. - that my pet can exercise and take potty breaks.
+- Get my pet used to car travel by helping mom or dad take them on short car rides. - Bring food and water for my pet. - Get mom or dad to stop the car during the trip so that my pet can exercise and take potty breaks.